Events

 // => 'red'

-property, many native events, such as DOM events, are compatible and can be used directly with XState:
+Many native events, such as DOM events, are compatible and can be used directly with XState, by specifying the event type on the type property:

 });